Frederick W. Bohnstedt

 He served as a judge for the New Jersey Court of Common Pleas in 1867 before running for mayor.

 He was nominated for Mayor of Hoboken, New Jersey in 1867.

-Commissioned as a lieutenant colonel in the Hudson Brigade of the New Jersey Militia in 1868.
+Bohnstedt was commissioned as a lieutenant colonel in the Hudson Brigade of the New Jersey Militia in 1868.

 By 1870 he was a circuit judge.

 Bohnstedt was an unsuccessful candidate for mayor in 1879 losing to Elbridge Van Syckel Besson.